 Step 15.
 Before removing the Epoxy Clay from the mold, use a wet-wipe to smooth the Epoxy Clay within the bezel and to clean the sidewalls.

 Step 16.
 Remove the bezel filled with Epoxy Clay from the mold and take a look at your impression.
 If you like the impression, great.
 If you do not, remove the Epoxy Clay, clean the bezel, roll the clay into a smooth round ball and repeat steps 14-15.

 Tip: It is easy to get little fibers mixed into the clay.
 Use a toothpick to remove them from the clay and pat the surface smooth again.

 Clean Up & Cure:

 Step 17.
-Use a wet-wipe to clean-up any excess Crystal Clay that might have been left on the front side of the bezel.
-The Crystal Clay hardens like cement, so cleaning it up now and being tidy as you go makes the process easier and the results so much nicer.
+Use a wet-wipe to clean-up any excess Epoxy Clay that might have been left on the front side of the bezel.
+The Epoxy Clay hardens like cement, so cleaning it up now and being tidy as you go makes the process easier and the results so much nicer.

-Allow the Crystal Clay to cure for 2 hours.
+Allow the Epoxy Clay to cure for 2 hours.
 It will continue to cure over the next 12 hours, but after 2 hours it will be hard to the touch.